oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Implement the **compensate** method

-  This method should update both the deposit record in the journal and the LRA status to **compensated**.
+  This method should update both the deposit record in the journal and the LRA status too **compensated**.
 Here is the code for this method:

     ```java
     <copy>